British Dietetic Association

-The British Dietetic Association (BDA) is a professional association and trade union for dietitians in the United Kingdom.
-It was founded in 1936 and became a certified union in 1982: it is affiliated to the Trades Union Congress and the Scottish Trades Union Congress.
+The British Dietetic Association (BDA) is a trade union for dietitians in the United Kingdom.
+It was founded in 1936 and became a certified union in 1982.
+It is affiliated to the Trades Union Congress and the Scottish Trades Union Congress.

 History of Dietetics and the BDA

-Dietetics first began in the middle of the nineteenth century when Florence Nightingale observed the importance of diet and nutrition to convalescence from wars at that time.
+Modern dietetics first began in the middle of the nineteenth century when Florence Nightingale observed the importance of diet and nutrition in warfare, during her time as a nurse in the Crimean War.

 Following the appearance of the first dietitians in the United States at the start of the twentieth century, the first UK dietitians came from nursing sisters, then working in hospitals.
 The Edinburgh Royal Infirmary was the first hospital known to develop a dietetic department in 1924.
 The Infirmary launched the first dietetic diploma course around ten years after the creation of its dietetic department.

-The BDA’s history also emerged around the same time.
-The very first meeting of the Association was held on 24 January, 1936 at St Thomas’ Hospital in London.
-Since then, the BDA has grown into an internationally respected and valued organization.
+During this time, the BDA was formed - with their first meeting held on 24 January 1936 at St Thomas’ Hospital in London.
+The first chairperson was Margery Abrahams.
+Since then, BDA has grown into an internationally respected and valued organization.